 1. Accessing the Instance for the First Time

-• When accessing an instance with a static IP for the first time, the SSH Host Key acceptance prompt will appear, which is a standard security measure.
+• When accessing an instance with a Floating IP for the first time, the SSH Host Key acceptance prompt will appear, which is a standard security measure.

 2. Stopping and Starting the Instance

-• When you stop and then start (restart) the instance, the public IP address will remain the same, while the private IP address will be reassigned.
+• When you stop and then start (restart) the instance, the public IP address will remain the same.

 • Accessing the instance after this restart will not require you to accept the SSH Host Key again, as the public IP remains unchanged.